husna010494/COVID-south-korea-/README.md

  g. status: 1: uncensored , 0: censored

-2. The library: MASS, survival, randomForestSRC, alabama, tidyverse, survivalROC.
+2. The library: MASS, survival, randomForestSRC, alabama, tidyverse, survivalROC, car.
 3. The code for stacked method is in COVID.R.
 Please, change the root for specific folder.
 4. To know the weight, just write stacked.est$alphas
 5. Result